Preobrazhensky Regiment March: Modern Russia

-It is not believed to have been officially used in the Soviet Union much, but it was played by Soviet military bands in concerts and, infrequently, during the inspection segment of parades.
+The March is not believed to have been officially used in the Soviet Union much, but it was played by Soviet military bands in concerts and sometimes during the inspection segment of parades, notably during the 1990 Moscow Victory Day Parade.

+United Kingdom

+The March has been used as the slow march of the Royal Marines in the arrangement of Francis Vivian Dunn.
+It was awarded to them by Louis Mountbatten, 1st Earl Mountbatten of Burma on the occasion of the Corps's tercentenary in 1964.

 Other uses

 Before World War I, the work was used as the presentation march (Präsentiermarsch) in several military formations in Prussia.
-Since 1964, it has been used as the slow march of the Royal Marines in the arrangement of Francis Vivian Dunn.

-It was used in 1969 to the opening credits of The Life and Times of Lord Mountbatten.
+It was used in 1969 as the opening credits of The Life and Times of Lord Mountbatten.

 Origin

-Neither composer nor date of its writing are known.
-Judging from an old title of the march, "March of the Peter the Great", some conjecture that it was written in the time of Peter the Great.
-Some European scholars suggested Swedish authorship, but there is no evidence to that.
-In German sources the name of Ferdinand Haase (1788—1851) is mentioned.
+Neither the composer nor the date of The March's composition is known.
+Judging from an old title of the march, March of Peter the Great, it was perhaps written during Peter the Great's reign.
+Some European scholars have suggested Swedish authorship, but there is no evidence to support this claim.
+In German sources, the name of Ferdinand Haase (1788—1851) is mentioned.
 Haase indeed worked in Russia in the 19th century, and he wrote the second Marsch des Leib-Garde Preobraschenski Regiments.
 Some English sources, when referring to the arrangement of the march for the Royal Marines, erroneously give the name of the composer as Donajowsky.
-Vivian Dunn, and early 20th Century British copies of the march, mistakenly attributed it to an Ernest Donajowski, who was in fact in the sheet music publishing business, and was not a composer.
+Francis Vivian Dunn, and early 20th Century British copies of the march, mistakenly attributed it to an Ernest Donajowski, who was in fact involved in the sheet music publishing business, and was not a composer.

 Several lyrics are known for the march.